Helping Clients with Their Legal Challenges for over 30 Years

 Free Initial Consultations

 Burglary is a serious crime that involves breaking into someone’s property with the intention of committing theft or another criminal activity.
-It is a criminal offense in all states in the United States and is prosecuted as a felony or misdemeanor depending on the severity of the crime.
-If you or someone you know has been charged with burglary, it is essential to understand the crime, its consequences, and the legal options available.
+It is a criminal offense in all states in the U.S. and is prosecuted as a felony or misdemeanor depending on the severity of the crime.
+If you or someone you know has been charged with burglary, you should hire an experienced and knowledgeable burglary defense lawyer.

 Burglary is a serious crime that can have severe consequences for the offender.
 The consequences can include:

 Burglary is a serious crime in Florida, and being charged with it can be overwhelming.
-Here are some frequently asked questions about burglary law in Florida.
+While we understand that every case is unique, we get common questions from our clients that we share with you here.

 What is burglary under Florida law?